 Flossing is also a part of good oral hygiene habits, and your doctor will discuss with you the right time to start flossing.
 If you notice signs of decay, contact your dentist immediately.

 Preventing Tooth Decay with Regular Checkups

-Tooth decay is caused by sugars left in your mouth that turn into an acid that can break down your teeth.
-Children are at high risk for tooth decay for a simple reason — many children and adolescents do not practice regular, good oral hygiene habits.
+Tooth decay is caused by sugars left in your mouth that turn into an acid, which can break down your teeth.
+Children are at high risk for tooth decay for a simple reason: many children and adolescents do not practice regular, good oral hygiene habits.
 Proper brushing and flossing routines combined with regular dental visits help keep tooth decay away.